-You can use the scene viewer and scene-based apps in desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.
+You can use the scene viewer in desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.
 In addition, your hardware must have a graphics card installed that supports WebGL.
 Make sure your graphics card has the latest drivers installed and has at least 512 MB of video memory.
-For best performance, it is recommended that you use the latest versions of Chrome or Firefox and that your graphics card should have 1 GB or more of video memory.
+For best performance, your graphics card should have 1 GB or more of video memory.
 The scene viewer is not supported on mobile devices.

-The scene viewer and scene-based apps support the following web browsers:
+The scene viewer supports the following web browsers:

 - Internet Explorer 11

 Some older versions of Firefox do not have WebGL enabled by default.
 To enable WebGL, do the following:

 - Ensure webgl.disabled is set to false.

 Internet Explorer (IE) versions 10 and earlier do not have WebGL support and do not work with the scene viewer.
 IE 11 has an experimental WebGL implementation that currently does not support all of the scene viewer functionality.
 Depending on the update version of IE 11, the following functionality is either not working correctly or is missing entirely:

 - IE 11 with WebGL 0.91—Not supported.